Henry Ellard: Early life and college

 Ellard still holds the NCAA record for yards per catch in a season, 24.4, set while playing for Fresno State in 1982.
 His Quarterback was current Fresno State head coach Jeff Tedford.

+Ellard was also an All-American triple jumper on the Fresno State track and field team.
+In 1982, he set and still holds the Fresno State school record in the triple jump at 55' 0.5".